Home » Medieval English Drama » Everyman in Performance

 Scenes of Rejection

-The dangers of the first half are that the scenes between Everyman and his false friends will go on too long and become repetitive.
-But the scenes of rejection halt at the number of perfection and the godhead–three, which happens also to be perfect for theatre.
+The dangers of the play’s first half are that the scenes between Everyman and his false friends will go on too long and become repetitive.
+But these scenes of rejection halt at the number of perfection and the godhead–three, which happens also to be perfect for theatre.
 Fellowship, Kindred, Cousin and Goods comprise a concise statement of the diverse aspects of creation with which humans seek to assuage their existential loneliness.
 The rejection scenes vary both visually and in their dialogue.
 Fellowship is alone, but Kindred and Cousin meet Everyman as a pair.
-They are lively characters, only briefly on stage, who contrast with the immovability of Goods.
+They are lively characters, only briefly on stage, and they contrast with the immovability of Goods.
 The dialogue creates tension as Fellowship asserts and reasserts his faithfulness (lines 212-240) and tries to penetrate the obscure language of Everyman’s request (lines 241-263).
 By contrast, Kindred’s and Cousin’s professions of friendship are brief (lines 319-326), and although Everyman explains his dilemma even less plainly to them, they understand him readily (lines 327-344).
 The rejection scenes therefore produce tension in different ways.
 Unlike Fellowship, Cousin and Kindred are unembarrassed by their refusal, and make comic alternative offers and excuses.
-Goods, too, passes through the protestations quickly and readily comprehends Everyman’s plight, but far from being comic his refusal is morally-based, though Goods himself does not understand in that light.
+Goods, too, passes through the protestations quickly and readily comprehends Everyman’s plight, but far from being comic his refusal is morally-based, though Goods does not understand in that light.

 Two Broad Contrasts: